PhlebitisI80.91

 DefinitionThis section has been translated automatically.

-In contrast to this, many authors use the term thrombosis (also phlebothrombosis or deep vein thrombosis) for thrombotic changes in the deep vein system of the lower or upper extremities.
+Deep vein thrombosis must be distinguished from thrombotic changes in the deep venous system of the lower or upper extremities.

-The term phlebitis covers a number of aetiologically and clinically very different clinical pictures and phenomena.
+The term phlebitis, or rather superficial thrombosis, covers a number of etiologically and clinically very different clinical pictures and phenomena.

 TherapyThis section has been translated automatically.